Dil Ek Mandir

 Dil Ek Mandir is a 1963 Indian Hindi-language romantic drama film directed by C. V. Sridhar and written by Raj Baldev Raj.
 The film stars Rajendra Kumar, Meena Kumari, Raaj Kumar and Mehmood.
 The film's music is by Shankar Jaikishan.
-All the songs of this film were hits and were loved by everyone.
+All the songs of this film were major hits.
 The film was a major hit and ranked fifth on the box office collection list.
 The film is a remake of Sridhar's Tamil film Nenjil Or Aalayam (1962).

 Plot

 Sita (Meena Kumari) is married to Ram (Raaj Kumar), who is diagnosed to have cancer.
 Ram is admitted to a hospital where he is to be treated by Dr. Dharmesh (Rajendra Kumar).
 Dr. Dharmesh is Sita's former love and both of them are very much uncomfortable to interact in front of Sita's husband.
 Sita suspects that Dr. Dharmesh will not be able to give her husband a fair treatment because of his love interest in her.
 When she mentions this to him he promises her that he will try his best to save her husband.
 Ram overhears this conversation and later suggests to Sita that she should marry Dr. Dharmesh after his death.
 Ram is to undergo a major surgery under Dr. Dharmesh, which will decide his fate.
 Dr. Dharmesh is seized with a feeling that he can't afford to fail in this surgery, as it might seem that he was biased due to Sita.
 He works hard for the preparation of the surgery, without proper food/sleep for a long time.
 Finally, at the end the surgery takes place.
 Dr. Dharmesh comes out from the operation theatre and tells Sita that the operation was successful and her husband is safe.
 He takes couple of steps forward and collapses.
 Long days of hard work for the preparation of surgery takes its toll, and he dies on the spot.
 The last scene shows Ram and Sita at the inauguration of a hospital built in Dr. Dharmesh's memory.
 Dr. Dharmesh's mother inaugurates his statue and everybody places flowers there.